tomcritchlow/tomcritchlow.github.io/_posts/2019-12-06-blocking-unblocking-clients.md

  - Clients who block ideas by pre-emptively anticipating feedback from other execs
  - Clients who block as a way of exerting high status
  - Clients who are trying to set strategy by copying a competitor
- - Clients who look for strategies that will make them culturally relevant or interesting{% include tufte-sn.html id="wisetoby" content="Toby Shorin has a great insight around this in <a href='https://twitter.com/tobyshorin/status/1198462642328932352'>this twitter thread</a>" %}
+ - Clients who look for strategies that will make them culturally relevant or interesting[^wisetoby]

+[^wisetoby]: Toby Shorin has a great insight around this in [this twitter thread](https://twitter.com/tobyshorin/status/1198462642328932352)

 For all of these situations, Impro has delightful and rich ideas to help you coach actors into unblocking themselves.
 The book is very much about how to teach people to unblock themselves - which again is valuable for a consultant.